 Like any other legendary figure, John Colter’s story remains somewhat shrouded in mystery and uncertainty.
 But what we do know of this 19th-century mountain man’s story makes for a breathtaking tale of survival in the deep wilderness at the heart of the American West.

 John Colter’s Early Adventures

 John Colter was most likely born in Virginia sometime around 1775.
 But, ultimately, almost nothing is known about his early life.
-He really only enters the historical record with any certainty around 1803 in Maysville, Ky.
+He really only enters the historical record with any certainty around 1803 in Maysville, Kentucky.

 Colter was there responding to an advertisement recruiting, “good hunters, stout, healthy, unmarried men, accustomed to the woods and capable of bearing bodily fatigue in a pretty considerable degree,” for an expedition into the West.